Five Reasons Why Investors Should Now Consider Small-Caps

 Undeniably, the world faces major challenges right now.
 The coronavirus pandemic has decimated economic growth, with many economies remaining in deep recession as lockdown measures and disruption to global supply chains have impacted trade and services.
 Rising geopolitical tensions are also factors.
 China and the U.S. remain entrenched in a divisive trade war, and the rhetoric is heating up as we approach November’s U.S. presidential election.
 Meanwhile, with the U.S. economy faltering, the Federal Reserve has had to slash interest rates to near zero to support growth, putting pressure on the U.S. dollar.

-But turmoil in the global economy and currency markets typically has more of an impact on companies that rely more heavily on exports.
-Small‑caps, on the other hand, typically focus on local markets to sell their produce and services, which should make them more immune to currency fluctuations and global economic turbulence relative to large‑caps.1
+But turmoil in the global economy and currency markets has more of an impact on companies that rely more heavily on exports.
+Small‑caps, on the other hand, typically focus on local markets to sell their produce and services, making them more immune to currency fluctuations and global economic turbulence relative to large‑caps.

 While the performance of stocks over the short term is largely driven by sentiment, over the long‑term, valuations matter.
 Using an equally weighted basket of valuation ratios (price to earnings, price to book, and price‑to‑cash flows) and comparing current levels with the past 15 years, small‑caps currently rank as one of the most attractively priced segments of the equity market.